 What is the PSW visa UK and how long does it last?

 The PSW (Post-Study Work) visa, officially called the Graduate Route, allows international students to stay and work in the UK after completing their degree.
 Bachelor's and Master's graduates receive 2 years of permission, while PhD holders receive 3 years.
 The visa is unsponsored, meaning you don't need a job offer or employer sponsorship.
 You can work in any role, at any level, for any employer (except as a professional sportsperson).
+From 1 January 2027, Bachelor's and Master's duration reduces to 18 months.

 How much does the PSW visa cost in the UK for 2026?

-The PSW visa UK fee is £880 for the application.
-You must also pay the Immigration Health Surcharge of £1,035 per year, which totals £2,070 for a 2-year visa or £3,105 for a 3-year PhD visa.
-The total cost for a 2-year Graduate Route is approximately £2,950, and approximately £3,985 for the 3-year PhD route.
-Dependents must pay the same fees separately.
+The PSW visa fee is £937 from 8 April 2026 (increased from £880).
+You must also pay the Immigration Health Surcharge of £1,035 per year — the full adult rate, not the student discount of £776.
+This totals £2,070 for a 2-year visa or £3,105 for a 3-year PhD visa.
+Total cost for a 2-year Graduate Route is £3,007, and £4,042 for the 3-year PhD route.
+Dependants pay the same fees separately.

 Is the PSW visa a Tier 2 visa?